Conditions

 Terms of engagement

-The Designate Terms of Engagement outlines the standard terms and conditions which apply to all Designate Group (Designate) projects (and quotes) with the client company, unless specifically varied and agreed in an individual contract Quote.
+The Sodali & Co Terms of Engagement outlines the standard terms and conditions which apply to all Sodali & Co (Sodali) projects (and quotes) with the client company, unless specifically varied and agreed in an individual contract Quote.

-The Terms of Engagement applies to all projects and work contracted by Designate Group and the client company.
-The Terms of Engagement is accepted by virtue of accepting/approving a Designate Quote, allowing Designate to proceed with commissioned work.
+The Terms of Engagement applies to all projects and work contracted by Sodali & Co and the client company.
+The Terms of Engagement is accepted by virtue of accepting/approving a Sodali & Co Quote, allowing Sodali & Co to proceed with commissioned work.
 The Quote, and therefore the Terms of Engagement, must be accepted by a representative of the client company who is authorised and responsible for this acceptance.
 Their agreement is considered authorisation and acceptance of the terms and conditions on behalf of the company.
-Changes made by Designate to the Terms of Engagement will be advised in writing.
+Changes made by Sodali & Co to the Terms of Engagement will be advised in writing.

 1. Conditions of Engagement